Blazes-Meta/meta-maltino/README.md

-# Meta & Maltino Minecraft Projekte Github
+# Meta & Maltino Minecraft Project GitHub
-Dieses Repository enthält Daten vergangener Minecraft-Projekte, sowie default Konfigurationen, die so weitesgehend weiterverwendet werden können
+This repository contains data from past Minecraft projects, as well as default configurations, which can be reused to a large extent.

 ## DEFAULT
 > [!WARNING]\